Humayan-Kabir/spring-boot-tweet-apis/README.md

 # spring-boot-tweet-apis
-‭This is a backed project providing necessary ‬‭restful-APIs ‬‭for twitter like service.
+‭This is a backed project providing necessary‬‭restful-APIs‬‭for twitter like service.
+It has features‬‭like user‬ ‭authentication, authorization, management of posts, friends, comments‬‭.

-## Project Overview
-* User, Post, Comment API's.
 ## Technology
 * Kotlin
 * Spring Boot